paquerette-orga/libpsl-php/README.md

 # libpsl-php
 Library to integrate PSL test in PHP

+# How to use it ?

+- Clone the repo or download one of the releases available : `git clone https://github.com/frju365/libpsl-php.git`
+- Include the `psl-inspector.php` file in your file.
+Add at the top of your file for example : `require("libpsl-php/psl-inspector.php");`
+- Use class CheckTLD() like I did in `test/test1` and others

+# Why I can use it ?

+You can have multiple usages :
+- Check a mail adress (just replace host by the adress you want to check)
+- Check is the TLD of a host is a TLD.
+- Check if a host has a PSL prefix (Future release)

+# Version

+0.1Beta

 # Credit and license

 Libpsl has the +goal to provide an integration library for PSL in